pereznetworks/Library-Manager/README.md

   [back to Content Menu](#contents)

+## Project Update 14:

+  all loan table view working
+  used a patrons.FindAll
+    include loans
+        include Books
+  which yeilds an array, each item a book, it's loan detail and patron
+  then used a filter array iteration to return only books item.Loan != null

+## Project Update 13:

+  correct when Return Book action button appears
+    if returned_on.length != 0

 ## Project Update 12:

-  I had do a HARD DB reset, but..see [Developer Notes](#developer-notes)
+  had do a HARD DB reset, but..see [Developer Notes](#developer-notes)
-    but fot Date Formatting of seed data in loans table fixed use DATATYPES. or Sequelize.DATEONLY for yyyy-mm-dd dates ie...
+    but got Date Formatting of seed data in loans table fixed use DATATYPES. or Sequelize.DATEONLY for yyyy-mm-dd dates ie...
 2018-10-11

 ## Project Update 11: